jangler/oracles-randomizer/doc/technical/misc_old.md

 two further tables for "text offsets" at 3f:4fe2 and 3f:4ffa, the first for text IDs less than 2c00 and the second for those greater or equal.

-0:184b is showText, and 0:1936 reads a byte from the text table. watching this function is probably the easiest way to determine where particular text data is in the rom. watching 3f:4fa4 lets you determine the location of text *address* data (stored in hl).
+0:184b is showText, and 0:1936 reads a byte from the text table. watching 3f:5028/4ff9 is probably the easiest way to determine where particular text data is in the rom. watching 3f:4fa4 lets you determine the location of text *address* data (stored in hl).

 ## simulated input